Community-Guardian/nnp-smart-roster-compose/docs/Word-Documents/README-Word-Conversion.md

 ## Conclusion

-The documentation suite provides comprehensive coverage of all aspects of NNP Smart Roster System implementation.
+The documentation suite provides comprehensive coverage of all aspects of Signox LogX System implementation.
 Converting to Word format will make these documents more accessible for stakeholders who prefer traditional document formats while maintaining the flexibility of the original Markdown source.

 ### Next Steps
 1. Choose conversion method based on your needs and technical capabilities